How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 Clearance is required for all items entering New Zealand.
 A customs broker usually handles clearance, and most courier businesses and freight forwarders have an in-house broker to manage these responsibilities.

 Importers into New Zealand must submit an Import Entry or Electronic Cargo Information (ECI) with full and necessary details about the shipment to clear goods.
 Electronic Data Interchange (EDI), TSW Online, and other third-party providers are all options for submitting clearances.
 You must complete the import entry clearance process within 20 days of your products arriving in New Zealand.
-To avoid delays, you can file the documentation ahead of time.
+To avoid delays, consider filing the documentation in advance.

-In addition, if the clearance has any errors or omissions, Customs may impose monetary administrative fines.
-Import Entry Clearance is a legally binding form you must complete and complete.
+Additionally, if the clearance contains any errors or omissions, Customs may impose monetary administrative fines.
+Import Entry Clearance is a legally binding form you must complete.

 002 // Items worth more than NZD 1,000

 If you bring in items worth more than NZ$1,000, you’ll need a client and a supplier code (more on this later).
-These codes identify you, the importer, and your source.
-The Import Entry, as previously indicated, is often used for products worth more than NZ$1,000 and notable goods for business or commercial usage.
+These codes identify you, the importer, and your country of origin.
+The Import Entry, as previously mentioned, is often used for products valued at more than NZ$1,000 and notable goods intended for business or commercial use.

 003 // Import Health Regulations for New Zealand

 The commodities or goods you want to import may have special import restrictions.
-You’ll likely have to look for and adhere to specific product requirements.
+You’ll likely need to research and comply with specific product requirements.
 It’s also possible that official certification is required.

 004 // Imports That Are Prohibited Or Restricted in New Zealand

 A list of local import products has been compiled and updated for years.
 Many things on the list are due to trade agreements or at the request of international organizations such as the UN.
-Other topics include national legislation like the 1996 Ozone Layer Protection Act.
+Other topics include national legislation, such as the 1996 Ozone Layer Protection Act.

-Before importation, see the New Zealand Prohibited Important Items list and overview.
-It’s also beneficial to have someone on your team know about how importing has changed and will likely change in the future so that any investment you make now will be a prudent one in the future.
+Before importing, refer to the New Zealand Prohibited and Restricted Items list and overview for guidance.
+It’s also beneficial to have someone on your team who understands how importing has evolved and is likely to continue evolving in the future, so that any investment you make now will be a prudent one in the future.

 005 // Client and Supplier Identification Numbers